bhuvanbhuvi043/galaxy-core-game/README.md

 [Play Galaxy Core](https://bhuvanbhuvi043.github.io/galaxy-core-game/)

 ### Android
-1. Download the APK from the latest release
+1. Download the APK from the release page
 2. Transfer it to your Android device if needed
 3. Open the APK file
 4. Allow installation from unknown sources if Android asks